The best independent guide to Lagos

 The average weather conditions for Lagos Portugal

-Winters are mild but the weather can be unpredictable with an equal number of good or bad weather days.
-Lagos has a large permanent population therefore most of the restaurants and cafes will remain open during the winter season but the majority of tourist facilities close at the end of October and re-open for Easter.
+Winters are mild, but the weather can be unpredictable with an equal number of good or bad weather days.
+Lagos has a large permanent population, therefore most restaurants and bars remain open year-round, while certain tourist services reduce through the winter.
+The winter is a great time of year for a hiking, cycling or touring holiday.

-Lagos has some of the finest beaches of southern Portugal and within walking distance of the town are four wonderful beaches.
-The Meia Praia is the largest beach of the region and is a vast sandy beach that extends for 4km from Lagos.
-The Praia Dona Ana and Praia do Pinhão are beautiful small beaches that are surrounded by sandstone cliffs and provide crystal clear bathing waters.
-The pretty Praia da Batata beach is located at the mouth of the estuary and overlooks the little fort.
+Lagos has some of the finest beaches of southern Portugal and within walking distance of the town are four beautiful beaches.
+The Meia Praia is a vast sandy beach that extends for 4km, while the Praia Dona Ana and Praia do Camilo are beautiful secluded beaches that are surrounded by golden coloured cliffs and lapped by crystal clear sea waters.

-On the south-western side of Lagos is the Porto de Mos beach, an area popular with resort hotels and holiday homes, great for visitors who prefer not to be in the centre of the busy city.
-Porto de Mos is a great location for surfing but for some of the best surf in Portugal (and possibly Europe) head further along the coast to the small town of Sagres, which also makes for an enjoyable day trip.
+On the south-western side of Lagos is the Porto de Mos beach, an area popular with resort hotels and holiday homes, and a great choice if you prefer not to be in the centre of the busy city.

 Related articles: Beaches of Lagos

 The Ponta da Piedade is a series of highly weathered cliffs that form the southern headland of Lagos.
-The powerful Atlantic Ocean has chiselled stone arches, grottos and sea caves into the colourful sandstone cliffs and these cliffs are considered the best natural feature of the Algarve.
-The Ponta da Piedade formations can be seen viewed from cliff tops but a much more enjoyable approach is to hire a boat and view them from the water.
+The powerful Atlantic Ocean has chiselled stone arches, grottos and sea caves into the colourful golden cliffs, and these cliffs are considered the best natural feature of the Algarve.

 Related articles: Ponta da Piedade guide.